Pioreactor/experiment_profile_examples/_gpt.md

 Experiment profiles are a way to automate your Pioreactor's actions from a flat YAML file.
+Think of it as creating a "script", that a colleagues precisely follows, to control your Pioreactors.

+Users can create profiles to control all of their pioreactors (using the `common` block), or specific unique actions per pioreactor (using the `pioreactor` block).
+In the `pioreactor` block, we have subsections based on the worker names (like `worker01`, `worker02`, or `pr01`, etc.).

 The `if` directive can be included in any action to conditionally execute it or not.
 The `if` statement is evaluated _when the action is to be executed_ (i.e., when `elapsed_hours` has passed).